How to Stage a Home to Sell: Expert Tips That Actually Work

 • Plants or faux greenery ($10-$30): One medium plant in the living room, one small plant in the bathroom

-• New cabinet hardware ($15-$30): Modern pulls transform a dated kitchen instantly
+• New cabinet hardware ($15-$30): Modern pulls can make a dated kitchen feel cleaner in photos

 • Fresh welcome mat and door hardware polish ($10-$15): First impression at the front door